eliasmpw/Machine_Learning_2018/project2/README.md

 3. Set Feature treatment methods

-    Inside the second cell you can modify the following values:
+    Inside the second cell you can modify the following variables:

     - **already_cleaned_neg** = True/False